-On International Day of the Girl the team at JumpStart hope to inspire little girls to fall in love with mathematics.
-Counting songs, finger games, one-on-one attention and our innovative NumberSense programme are all part of the solution that works towards ensuring that girls stay in school, complete their education and are empowered to go on to careers in STEM.
+On International Day of the Girl the JumpStart team hopes to inspire little girls to fall in love with mathematics.
+Counting songs, finger games, one-on-one attention and our innovative NumberSense programme are all part of the solution.
+We aim to ensure that girls stay in school, complete their education and are empowered to go on to careers in STEM.

 The World Bank acknowledges the importance of ensuring that girls learn and feel safe while in school.
 They identify several barriers to girls’ access to and completion of education, notably poverty and limitations in teacher training.
 JumpStart is working to be part of the solution that ensures young girls are able to complete their education.
-We’re participating in upskilling teachers and tutors, as well as increasing the quality of education that learners receive by placing unemployed youth as tutors in primary school classrooms.
+We’re upskilling teachers and tutors with additional training.
+By placing unemployed youth as tutors in primary school classrooms we increase the quality of education learners receive.

 World bank research shows that countries are losing between $15 trillion and $30 trillion in lost lifetime productivity and earnings because girls are not completing 12 years of schooling.
-On average, women who have a secondary education are more likely to work and they earn almost twice as much as those with no education.
-By keeping girls in school, we offer them the opportunity to contribute to society in ways they wouldn’t otherwise be able to.
+On average, women with secondary education are more likely to work.
+Additionally, they earn almost twice as much as those with no education.
+By keeping girls in school, we create better opportunities for their contribution to society.
+This happens in ways they wouldn’t otherwise be able to.

 Education in crisis